 A regrettably sour note has hung over this new Broadway adaptation of To Kill a Mockingbird at the Shubert Theatre, when the theatrical rights for an adaptation of Harper Lee's historic novel were assigned to it by Lee and subsequently her estate (who then challenged the version produced by playwright and television writer Aaron Sorkin that led to litigation that was settled in court).

-Tickets are on sale now to see To Kill a Mockingbird at the Shubert Theatre on Broadway.
+Tickets are on sale now to see To Kill a Mockingbird, starring Jeff Daniels, at the Shubert Theatre on Broadway.

 Academy Award winner Aaron Sorkin's new stage adaptation of Harper Lee's classic novel To Kill a Mockingbird, directed by Tony winner Bartlett Sher, officially opened on Broadway on December 13, 2018, following previews from November 1.

 Harper Lee's debut novel was published in 1960 and won the Pulitzer Prize for Fiction.
 It has gone on to sell over 50 million copies in print to date and has been published in over 40 different languages.
 It tells the story of a lawyer from the tired old town of Maycomb, Atticus Finch, who is tasked with defending Tom Robinson, a black man facing trial on rape charges.
 The novel is told from the point of view of Scout, Atticus' young daughter, and deals delicately with the topics of racial tension and justice.